Missions, Visions, and Values

 Organization

 The Graduate School currently consists of the Dean, an Associate Dean for Academic Affairs, an Associate Dean for Student Affairs, the Graduate Council, the Graduate Faculty, and the Graduate School staff.
-The Graduate School is responsible for establishing, monitoring and enforcing minimum general standards of graduate study in the University and for coordinating the graduate programs of the various colleges and divisions of the University.
+The Graduate School is responsible for establishing, monitoring, and enforcing minimum general standards of graduate study in the University and for coordinating the graduate programs of the various colleges and divisions of the University.

+Responsibility for the detailed operation of graduate programs is vested in individual colleges, schools, divisions, and academic units.
+In most colleges, an associate dean or other administrator is directly responsible for graduate studies in that college.
 General policies and standards of the Graduate School are established by the Graduate Faculty as represented by the Graduate Council.
 Policy changes must be approved by the graduate dean(s) and the Graduate Council.
-The Graduate Council (chaired by the Graduate Dean) considers graduate education policy and policy changes, and the creation of or revisions to graduate degree programs, majors, concentrations, certificates, and other graduate education initiatives.
+The Graduate Council (chaired by the Graduate Dean) considers graduate education policy and policy changes and the creation of or revisions to graduate degree programs, majors, concentrations, certificates, and other graduate education initiatives.
+For information regarding appointment to the graduate faculty, please visit https://gradcatalog.ufl.edu/graduate/faculty

 The Graduate School Staff